LeoQK/academic-kickstart/content/author/admin/_index.md

 +++

 I’m a Research Fellow in the Conflict Management department at the [Johns Hopkins University School of Advanced International Studies (SAIS)](https://www.sais-jhu.edu/).
-I want to understand how we can best educate generalists for an era shaped by autonomous technologies.
+Coming from a diverse background, I am interested in workforce innovation and professional education.
+I have a specific interest in understanding how we can best educate generalists for an era shaped by autonomous technologies.

 At SAIS, I started the [Computational Applications to Policy and Strategy (CAPS)]( https://github.com/capsseminar/Course-material) short course, teaching early-career policymakers through video games like [StarCraft II](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/CAPS/CAPS%20syllabus_10-15-18.pdf) and the fictional role of a [Forward Deployed Policy Engineer](https://github.com/capsseminar/Course-material/blob/master/Docs/CAPS-Skills-Course_Syllabus.pdf) about the intersection of human and autonomous decision-making.
 My other research interests broadly concern organizational decision-making of non-state actors.